menu

-Because occupations involving physical labor dominate the local economy, Wellington is generally considered to be a blue-collar town.
-35.70% of the Wellington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Wellington is a blue-collar town, with 35.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wellington is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Wellington who work in sales jobs (11.55%), office and administrative support (11.01%), and management occupations (9.06%).

 Of important note, Wellington is also a city of artists.
 Wellington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Wellington’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.94% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Wellington telecommute to their jobs.
+Overall, about 11.94% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Wellington is worth considering.